 If you were recently diagnosed with type 2 diabetes, you are probably grappling with some pretty tough emotions.
 Feeling shocked, afraid, and overwhelmed is understandable, but believe it or not, there is much to be hopeful about.
-Diabetes care has come a very long way, and many recent advances in the understanding and treatment of diabetes have allowed for millions to not only survive it but to live a happy and healthy life with it.
+Diabetes care has come a very long way, and many recent advances in the understanding and treatment of diabetes have allowed for millions to successfully manage this disease and live a happy and healthy life with it.
 While this is certainly encouraging news, you may be unsure of where to turn next.
 The first step?
 Educate yourself.
 Knowledge is power, and understanding the basics of diabetes will help you to come to terms with it so that you can then confidently take the next steps toward putting a successful management plan into place.

 Type 2 diabetes: the facts

-- Risk factors for diabetes include being overweight, being 45 years old or older, having a family history of diabetes, and leading a sedentary lifestyle.
-African Americans, Hispanic Americans, and American Indians are more prone to diabetes.
+- Risk factors for diabetes include having prediabetes, being overweight, being 45 years old or older, having a family history of diabetes, leading a sedentary lifestyle, and previous diagnosis of gestational diabetes.
+African Americans, Hispanic or Latino Americans, American Indians or Alaska Natives are also at higher risk.

-- Typical symptoms include frequent urination, heightened thirst, excessive hunger, fatigue, and blurry vision.
+- Type 2 diabetes symptoms often take several years to develop.
+Some people don’t notice any symptoms at all.
+Typical symptoms include frequent urination, heightened thirst, excessive hunger, fatigue, and blurry vision.

-- Diagnosis includes taking A1C, fasting blood sugar, and glucose tolerance tests to measure the amount of sugar in your blood.
+- Diagnosis includes taking A1C, fasting blood sugar or glucose tolerance tests to measure the amount of sugar in your blood.
 Elevated blood sugar levels generally indicate diabetes.

 Managing your diabetes may be easier than you think

 When first learning the nuts and bolts of managing diabetes, it is easy to feel discouraged.
-After all, you will need to consider what you eat and drink, how you exercise, and which medications may adversely affect you.
+After all, you will need to consider what you eat and drink, how often you exercise, and which medications you may need to take.
 You may also need to prick your finger to keep track of your blood sugar multiple times a day.
 It might seem overwhelming at first but just like adapting to any new healthy lifestyle, after a bit of learning, patience, and practice, these changes will just become a regular part of your everyday life.

 What to keep in mind when managing your type 2 diabetes

 Þ Plug into a good support system.
 The great news is that you do not need to manage your diabetes alone.
+Diabetes Self-Management Education and Support is available nationwide and is covered by Medicare and most health insurance plans.
 A vast network of resource and support communities are available to help you connect with people going through exactly what you are experiencing.
 They will help you learn the skills you need to thrive every step of the way.

 Þ Design a healthy lifestyle plan.
 Learn how to eat reasonably portioned, balanced meals.
 Eating with diabetes used to be full of restrictions, but today’s food choices have greatly expanded which means you may still be able to enjoy your favorite foods.
 Also, aim for 150 minutes per week of moderate-intensity exercise which can include walking briskly, dancing, swimming, bicycling, or playing sports.
 Do not worry about making these big changes all at once.
 Take small steps at first, because small improvements over time will help you sustain a healthier lifestyle for years to come.